 SQL (MS Query) is a NATIVE Excel feature.
 So why use an AddIn?
 Well..
 Microsoft has done a good job of make the use of SQL in Excel as hard and as inconvenient as possible via the Data ribbon tab.
 Hence, creating MS QueryTables or executing simple SQL Commands like UPDATE is obscured and hard to use on a daily basis.
 This is were the Excel SQL Add-In comes in.

-The Excel SQL Add-In, from AnalystCave.com, is a free and open source (entirely VBA) Add-In with no locked features, that facilitates the process of creating custom SQL queries (MS Query) based on the OLEDB Data Drivers.
+The Excel SQL Add-In, from AnalystCave.com, is a (entirely VBA) Add-In with no locked features, that facilitates the process of creating custom SQL queries (MS Query) based on the OLEDB Data Drivers.
 What is more, the SQL AddIn is equipped with predefined quick SQL queries for certain jobs e.g. like merging worksheets or comparing worksheets (diff – finding differences).